Sarus Crane FAQ 3

 Sarus Crane family preening, Sarus pair displaying: Atherton Tablelands (Sandy Carroll)

 Behaviour compared with Brolgas There have been no systematic studies of crane behaviour in Australia, and for Sarus Cranes we even have few observations.
-Roost behaviour, unison calling, pairbonding and dance displays are believed similar to Brolgas».
+Roost behaviour, unison calling, pairbonding and dance displays are believed similar to Brolgas» and other Sarus (see links below).
 Flight behaviour for both species is covered in Ozcranes Flight Gallery»

 Behavioural interactions with Brolgas Height is a significant factor in establishing dominance among cranes.
 In non-breeding feeding flocks Sarus, being on average slightly taller, may ‘crowd out’ nearby Brolgas, effectively staring them down till they move several metres away.
-At one major non-breeding season roost, Bromfield Swamp on the Atherton Tableland, over 200 Brolgas roost with up to 800 Sarus Cranes, but some observers report the Brolgas arrive earlier to roost, and stay longer on site in the morning.
-On the breeding grounds in NW Qld, Sarus pairs aggressively defend their nest site against nearby Brolgas, other Sarus and also other large birds like swans.
-There is anecdotal evidence that Brolgas and Sarus Cranes have been hybridising in the wild in northern Australia, a PhD study is now underway (link below).
+At one major non-breeding season roost, Bromfield Swamp on the Atherton Tableland, over 200 Brolgas roost with up to 800 Sarus Cranes, but some observers report the Brolgas arrive earlier to roost and stay longer on site in the morning.
+On the breeding grounds in NW Qld, Sarus pairs aggressively defend their nest site against nearby Brolgas, other Sarus and also other large birds like swans .

 GW Archibald & SR Swengel (1987).
 ‘Comparative ecology and behavior of eastern Sarus Cranes and Brolgas in Australia’ Proceedings of the 1985 Crane Workshop, ed.
 JC Lewis: 107-116.
 Download article from Ozcranes Downloads»